Why would I store my baby’s blood?

 What is the difference between private and public cord blood banks?

-When you banking your baby’s blood and stem cells in a private cord blood bank, only your child or a family member can access the blood.
+When you are banking your baby’s blood and stem cells in a private cord blood bank, only your child or a family member can access the blood.
 The chance that you will need to access your baby’s stem cells to address a medical problem is very low, but donating cord blood to a public cord blood bank ensures that your baby's blood helps save other people's life.
-Storing cord blood in a public cord blood bank helps other people with leukemia and other diseases.
-Many thousands of people's life's have been saved from public cord blood banks.
+Storing cord blood in a public cord blood bank can help people with leukemia and other diseases.
+Thousands of people's life's have been saved from public cord blood banks.
 Using a private cord blood bank may give some people peace of mind that this valuable resource is there if you need it.
-The stem cells from your baby’s cord blood may be able to treat certain diseases or conditions of a parent or sibling.
+The stem cells from your baby’s cord blood may also be able to treat certain diseases or conditions of a parent or sibling.

 How is cord blood collected?

-After delivery of the baby, the umbilical cord is usually clamped and cut.
+After the delivery of the baby, the umbilical cord is usually clamped and cut.
 Collecting umbilical cord blood begins after the cutting of the umbilical cord.
 The cord blood collection process is simple, safe, and painless.
 It is usually completed in less than five minutes by your health care provider.
 Cord blood collection does not interfere with delivery and is possible with vaginal or cesarean deliveries.
 Your health care provider will use one of two options for cord blood collection: syringe method or bag method.

 - Syringe method: a syringe is used to draw blood from the umbilical cord shortly after the umbilical cord has been cut.
 The process is basically the same as drawing blood for a blood test.

 - Bag method: the umbilical cord is elevated to cause the blood to drain into a bag.